 His father was Lorentz C. Grambo, an immigrant from Norway.
 His mother was

-Larry served in the US Army during World War II.
+Larry served in the US Army in Europe during World War II.
 Following the war he attended the Newark College of Engineering (now the New Jersey Institute of Technology), obtaining a degree in mechanical engineering in 1947.
 He later obtained a master's degree.
 In 1950 when his engagement was announced, he was employed at Industrial Tape Corp. as an industrial engineer.